axelvaldez/radical-companies/_posts/rstartups/2022-05-18-rhintersoft.markdown

      <th>Leaving a Client</th>
      <td>
       <ul>
-       <li>You could leave because you found something better aligned with what you want to do (see <a href="#heading=h.7ho9csrw1ee2">Joining a Client</a>).
+       <li>You could leave because you found something better aligned with what you want to do (see Joining a Client).
 Or you may want to leave because your current client is not working for you.
 Maybe your work is not meaningful any more, or maybe you no longer get a good feeling out of being part of their team.</li>
        <li>In either case, you have to have that conversation with your client first and work out a transition plan.</li>
       </ul>
      </td>